arpitbbhayani/articles/blogs/slowsort.md

         random.shuffle(a)
 ```

-The reason that we should rate Slowsort heavy is the fact the Bogosort could sort the list in its first shuffle while Slowsort is deterministic and will take `O(n ^ log(n))` time in best case scenario.
+The reason that we should rate Slowsort highly is the fact the Bogosort could sort the list in its first shuffle while Slowsort is deterministic and will take `O(n ^ log(n))` time in best case scenario.

-A rule that every algorithm follows is that every step that it takes actually makes some progress towards the goal.
-Bogosort does not guarantee progress, as it randomly shuffles, one iteration could transform array to its sorted form while the next one takes it afar.
+A rule that every algorithm follows is that every step that it takes actually makes some progress towards the final goal.
+Bogosort does not guarantee progress, and since it randomly shuffles the array, at one iteration we could end up at a nearly sorted array while the next shuffle takes us afar.

-But Slowsort is deterministic and convergent.
+Slowsort is deterministic and convergent.
 The number of swaps made (inversions) during the execution is non-increasing which means once two items are swapped they are in the correct order relative to each other.
 In other words, we say that Slowsort never makes a wrong move.

 # References